 Share the wonders of nature with your whole family at one of our family programs.
-Check below for dates.
+Check below for events great for all ages!

 Course Description: What does it mean to really see an object in nature?
 Train your eye to notice things differently as you recreate the natural world on your pages.
 Participants will learn how to make observations, set goals, look closer, record information for later use, and how to make their nature journal their own.